A Major New Events Space Launches in Central London: The Susanna Wesley at Central Hall Westminster

 A Versatile Venue Within a Venue

 Natural light floods the area from above through unique skylights, lending the space a bright, airy feel despite its lower-ground location.
-And at 919sqm with a standing capacity of up to 1,000 people, it rivals — and in some areas exceeds — the venue’s other flagship spaces like the Lecture Hall and Library.
+And at 919sqm with a standing capacity of up to 800 people, it rivals, and in some areas exceeds — the venue’s other flagship spaces like the Lecture Hall and Library.

-The new area can be hired as one large room – The Wesley Suite – or divided into three interconnecting rooms: the Aldersgate Room, Epworth Library, and Westminster Foyer, allowing flexible setups for anything from exhibitions to breakout and networking spaces.
+The new area can be hired as one large room with the interconnecting Westminster Foyer – The Wesley Suite – or divided into three interconnecting rooms: the Susanna Wesley, Aldersgate Room, Epworth Room, allowing flexible setups for anything from exhibitions to breakout and networking spaces.

 Smart Tech, Modern Fit-Out

-Despite being housed in a historic venue, The Susanna Wesley is fully future-ready.
+Despite being housed in a historic venue, The Wesley Suite is fully future-ready.
 Each room features high-spec AV and onsite technical support.

 A Strategic Step Toward the Future